 expediente document, record, file, dossier, certificate.
 This word, often seen in legal context, is a false friend of English expedient, in spite of cognation.
 Imagine such paper work is urgently needed and must be expedited in delivery.

 heroína heroin; heroine.
 As in most other Romance languages, this word can mean either “heroin” or “heroine” depending on the context.
+English speakers are lucky to have two separate words but in reading Spanish, we should be careful.

 honra honor (cognate), honor. honrar to honor (cognate). honrado honest; honored. honradez honesty (cognate). honesto honorable, virtuous.
 From Latin honorare.
 Spanish dropped the second syllable vowel while English honor cut short after the second syllable.
 Note that honrado has the additional meaning of “honest”, honradez only means “honesty”, not “honor”, and honesto does not mean “honest” in the sense of “not telling a lie on a specific matter”.
 Honor and honesty are two related human qualities in both Spanish and English.
 If it’s not easy to remember all the connotations at once, just remember these words could have either of the two senses and see which one fits better in actual reading or listening.